Events

 Hidden Project by Red Saunders

-From January 2026, Bull House will host a collection of images from Red Saunders’ The Hidden Project — a powerful series of radical photographic tableaux that bring history’s overlooked heroes into the light.
+Bull House is hosting a collection of images from Red Saunders’ The Hidden Project — a powerful series of radical photographic tableaux that bring history’s overlooked heroes into the light.

 Red Saunders, an acclaimed artist and photographer, is known for blending his creative practice with a lifelong commitment to cultural, musical, and political activism.
 A founding member of Rock Against Racism, Red’s work has consistently challenged injustice and celebrated the power of collective action.